 3. Yarrow Tea

-If you enjoy making your own teas, then here are two ways that some holistic practitioners recommend using it.
+If you enjoy making your own teas, then you have a few options:

 FAQs ABOUT YARROW AND EXCESSIVE MENSTRUAL BLEEDING